-The information is not on a form
+Information is not collected on a form.

 1.4 How will the information be checked for accuracy?
 How often will it be checked?

 These questions are related to privacy controls DI-1, Data Quality, and DI-2, Data Integrity and Integrity Board.